labyrinthinesecurity/silhouette/README.md

 Then, within each cluster, it pulls the actual Azure RBAC permissions of all SPNs from Azure Entra and compares them to Azure Activity logs.

 From that analysis, Silhouette provide 3 per-cluster indicators:
-- Desired score (blue): a numerical representation of the RBAC privileges required for the cluster to run without incident, based on "ground truth" observations (Azure Activity Logs)
+- Inner score (blue): a numerical representation of the RBAC privileges required for the cluster to run with minimal permissions, based on "ground truth" observations (Azure Activity Logs)
 - Outer score (orange): a numerical representation of the RBAC privileges directly or indirectly (through group membership) granted to the SPNs in the cluster
 - De-escalation reward (green): the difference between the two scores.

-These indicators are generated with the help of a new distance metric called the *silhouette metric*.
+The first two indicators are generated with the help of a new norm called the *WAR norm*.

+The last indicator (the reward) is generated with the help of the distance induced by the WAR norm: the *WAR distance*.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/sil.PNG" width="50%">

+In practice, it is not reasonable to try to de-escalate to the inner score, because the inner score is always scoped at resource level, by definition of LAW logs.
+To avoid generating an unscalable number of roles, you want to scopre permissions at resource group level (or higher).
+Let's call it the desired score.

+Your desired score is always going to be a WAR norm belonging to the interval [inner score, outer score].

-De-escalation reward lets you quickly determine which cluster to tackle in priority: the highest the number, the more urgent to de-escalate.
+The de-escalation reward lets you quickly determine which cluster to tackle in priority: the highest the number, the more urgent to de-escalate.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/outer.png" width="50%">

-Finally, Silhouette suggests per-cluster role definitions and role assignements that lets you reach the desired score.
+Finally, Silhouette suggests per-cluster role definitions and role assignements that lets you reach a desired score.

 ## De-escalation reward hierarchy